Regularly meeting with existing customers is one of the best ways to grow and elevate your insurance agency.

-If you go much longer than this, it will be tough to get your clients to come back in for a review in the future.
+If you go much longer than this, getting your clients to come back in for a review in the future will be tough.

-DO conduct your meetings in your office whenever possible.
+DO conduct your meetings in your office (face-to-face) or on a video call whenever possible.

 This keeps the feel of the meetings consistent.